Workplace Inspections

 - Inspections should cover the premises, as well as surrounding areas, such as parking lots.

-- Special Inspections must be completed when required by malfunction or accident.
+- Special inspections must be completed when required by malfunction or accident.

 - Regular or special inspections must include the participation of the worker representative or joint committee (JOHSC) members, if applicable.